-Transcriptional blockade indicates that the oocyte is a fully specialized gamete, and, consequently, any additional genomic information is needed to support its function.
+The oocyte now is a fully specialized gamete, any additional genomic information is needed to support its function.

 At this point, the cell is poised to potentially transform into another cell (ZYGOTE) by expressing its totipotency.
-INDEED as a new genome needs to be arranged (embryo genome after fertilization).
+The female gamete is ready!